kvatrom/ai-workshop-vibe-coding-pdf-search/docs/CodeStyleDoc.md

 - Avoid dynamic versions.
 Bump versions deliberately via PR and update this doc if rules change.

 Documentation
+- Keep README.md accurate as the primary entry point (overview, requirements, how to build/run/tests).
+Update when project behavior or requirements change.
 - Keep docs/SpecDoc.md up-to-date for slices (intent/requirements/acceptance).
 Use this CodeStyleDoc.md for conventions.
 - Maintain docs/DiaryLogDoc.md as a chronological log of prompts, decisions, errors, rollbacks, and reasoning.
 Add an entry for each meaningful change or incident.
 - When codifying a new convention, add an entry here in a short, actionable form and reference any supporting tooling change.